In order to build great digital experiences, there needs to be an airtight handoff between design and development teams.

 Now you're all set up as a Designer in Zeplin! 🥳

-If you would like to dig deeper into Zeplin for designers or any other topic related to Zeplin, reach out to our Customer Success crew at success@zeplin.io to schedule a 30-minute call.
+If you would like to dig deeper into Zeplin for designers or any other topics related to Zeplin, reach out to our Customer Success crew at success@zeplin.io to schedule a 30-minute call.